human-centered-ai-lab/app-kandinsky-pattern-generator/src/README.md

     * `pip install -r requirements.txt`

 * DEVELOPMENT TOOLS
-    * install Visual Studio Code inclduing the Python extension
+    * install Visual Studio Code with the Python extension
     * in this dirctory type in a terminal `code .`